 Goals Action Steps Outcome/Indicators Increase Community Partnerships Inventory current partnerships Research partnership opportunities available in our school community Reach out to potential new partners Outcome: Our school will have established community partnerships matched to the needs of our school community to be available when appropriate.
-Indicators: Increase number of community partnerships from 8 to 12 Increase Awareness of Existing Partnerships Schedule LEA departments to present to families and staff on current resources available Community School Coordinator will ongoingly embed information into staff and family meetings to better connect services to those in need Outcome: Staff, students and families will be connected to services and resources when in need Indicators: Increase number of staff, students, and/or families that access services and resources from 34 to 50
+Indicators: Increase number of community partnerships from 8 to 12 Increase Awareness of Existing Partnerships Schedule LEA departments to present to families and staff on current resources available Community School Coordinator will ongoingly embed information into staff and family meetings to better connect services to those in need Outcome: Staff, students and families will be connected to services and resources when in need Indicators: Using community survey results 80% surveyed will indicate they know the resources available by our existing partners.